ericasaywhat/SmoothCriminals/reports/final_report.md

 For Figure 8.1, we observe a downward trend in number of crimes that levels our at approximately 8063; however, at a punishment value of 70, there is an extreme spike in number of crimes.
 From this figure, we can see that at a punishment value of 100, the number of robberies reaches the minimum.
 Any punishment value more than 100 is never lower than 100.
 In Figure 8.2, we can see that there is a global maximum at a punishment ratio of 0.2 and a global minimum at a punishment ratio of 0.5.
 In comparing Figures 8.1 and 8.2, we can see that CrimeWorld 2.0 has the lowest amount of crime when the punishment fine is a half of the offender's wealth.
 Otherwise, CrimeWorld 2.0 should have a set punishment value of 100.
 The extreme spikes in both figures indicates that a fine should not be an arbitrary value but one that can be proven to be one that reduces the number of crimes the most.

 ## III.
+Future Work

+There is room for several different extensions, which can improve the applicability of our experiment to the real world.
+For one, it might be an interesting experiment to analyze the number of Citizens who go into debt throughout the simulation because this may inspire some analysis of the effects on Citizens of the amount of punishment and their cost of living.
+The purpose of punishment is to lower the number of crimes offenders commit, and the cost of living in any city should be low enough that even a Citizen with a minimal income can get by.
+However, there must be a point where either the cost of living is too high, resulting in more Citizens falling into debt and therefore committing more crimes, or the cost of punishment is too high, resulting in more Citizens falling into debt and remaining in debt as the risk of committing a crime and getting caught is too high, or both.

+## IV.
 Conclusion

 In conclusion, we find that punishing offenders by removing half of their wealth is the most effective punishment in terms of lowering the total number of crimes committed.
 In the context of the real world, this is different from how punishment is allotted for real robberies; in Washington state, theft of the third degree is punishable by a $5,000 fine, increasing to $10,000 for the second degree and $20,000 for the first degree.<sup>1</sup> For some people, $20,000 is not a significant amount of money; it's only 2% of the wealth of a person with a million dollars.
 However, for someone with no wealth who only makes enough to cover the cost of living from year to year (approximately $53,712), it's almost 40% of the money they need to live comfortably.
 Should they not be able to make ends meet, there are several things this person can do to improve their situation, one of which is to turn to crime.
 Based on the results of our experiment, we believe that the best way to fairly punish all criminals, regardless of their wealth, is to remove a proportion of their wealth.
 We acknowledge that there are countless factors that we do not account for with our model, since the real world is much more complex than our model, but our results are consistent with the idea that punishment should be a proportional value, not a fixed value.

-There is room for several different extensions, which can improve the applicability of our experiment to the real world.
-For one, it might be an interesting experiment to analyze the number of Citizens who go into debt throughout the simulation because this may inspire some analysis of the effects on Citizens of the amount of punishment and their cost of living.
-The purpose of punishment is to lower the number of crimes offenders commit, and the cost of living in any city should be low enough that even a Citizen with a minimal income can get by.
-However, there must be a point where either the cost of living is too high, resulting in more Citizens falling into debt and therefore committing more crimes, or the cost of punishment is too high, resulting in more Citizens falling into debt and remaining in debt as the risk of committing a crime and getting caught is too high, or both.

-## IV.
-Annotated Bibliography
+## Annotated Bibliography

 **1. Baker, Lewis, Schwisow and Laws.
 (2014). _A Guide to Theft Laws & Penalties in Washington State._ Baker, Lewis Schwisow & Laws, PLLC.**